rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us027/01.requirements-engineering/Readme.md

-# US008 - List all green spaces managed by the GSM
+# US027 - List all green spaces managed by the GSM

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a GSM, I need to list all green spaces managed by me.
+As a GSM, I need to list all green spaces managed by the GSM.

 ### 1.2.
 Customer Specifications and Clarifications

+**From the specifications document:**

+> "Green Spaces Manager (GSM) - the person responsible for managing the green spaces in charge of the organization."

+> "The green spaces management aims (within the available budget) to design, build and maintain parks and gardens that meet the requirements of the common citizen who wants to be informed."

+>
 **From the client clarifications:**

 > **Question:** What are the requests/ input data to list the vehicles needing the check-up?